matter-labs/zksync-web-era-docs/docs/dev/developer-guides/building-on-zksync/fair-onboarding-alpha.md

 ### My project has been approved, how do I deploy?

-Follow the steps on above to deposit ETH to zkSync.
-Then proceed to our guide on deployment to launch your contracts.
+Make sure you complete the instructions above to deposit ETH to zkSync.
+Then proceed to [our guide on deployment](#how-to-deploy) to launch your contracts.

 ### I need an official version of an ERC20/stablecoin for my project, but it doesn’t seem to be deployed.
 What do I do?